StackStorm/st2docs/docs/source/install/ansible.rst

     - name: Install StackStorm with all services on a single node
       hosts: all
       roles:
-        - name: Install and configure st2mistral
+        - name: Install and configure StackStorm Enterprise (BWC)
           role: bwc
           vars:
             bwc_repo: enterprise